 If you’re a small business owner and worried that the Obamacare law requires you to provide coverage for your employees, the good news is that the requirement may not apply to you.
 In general, only businesses with 50 or more full-time workers (or the equivalent in part-time workers) are required to provide group health insurance coverage or face tax penalties.
 Most small businesses have far fewer than 50 full-time workers and so are exempt from the provision of the law mandating employer-sponsored coverage.

-That said, small business owners and their employees are generally required on an individual basis to have health insurance coverage that meets the requirements of the Affordable Care Act.
-This typically means that they must either buy coverage on their own in the individual and family health insurance market, or else purchase or enroll in small business group health insurance to meet their requirements under the law.
-Going without health insurance entirely can leave you open to possible tax penalties.
+Due to the repeal of the individual mandate, small business owners and their employees are no longer required on an individual basis to have health insurance coverage that meets the requirements of the Affordable Care Act.
+This means that they can choose to buy coverage on their own in the individual and family health insurance market, or else purchase or enroll in small business group health insurance.

 Other health insurance requirements for small business owners